Small Business Advice

-Q: I have invested a lot of time and money developing our company website.
+QUESTION: I have invested a lot of time and money developing our company website.
 However, to the best of my knowledge, I can’t attribute one sale to this marketing tool.
-How do I turn our website into one that generates sales?
+How do I turn our website into a selling site?

-A: Most small businesses have a website of some kind, and many are relying more and more on the Internet to help their marketing and sales efforts.
+ANSWER: Most small businesses have a website of some kind and many are relying more and more on the Internet to help their marketing and sales efforts.
 Having a website that strokes one’s ego, yet doesn’t generate sales is an exercise in wasted time and money.

 - Be sure to educate your designer to the particulars of your product or service.

 - Determine what differentiates your product or service from the competition.

 - Ask yourself “If I were my customer, what would motivate me to buy?”

 - How easy is it to navigate your site?
 Can a prospect intent on buying find what they want fast? • Make good use of photos and graphics that illustrate the product or service.